-Canada, near the end of World War One, devised an idea to keep its soldiers occupied during their down time, steering them away from vice, and preparing them for post-war life.
+Canada, near the end of World War I, devised an idea to keep its soldiers occupied during their down time, steering them away from vice, and preparing them for postwar life.
 This idea was Khaki University.

 Tory reported for the YMCA on the needs of men returning to civilian life.
 He recommended that men would benefit greatly from access to education.

 Initially, courses were taught by chaplains, but soon classes were instructed by professors, officers and men who held teaching degrees.
 In September 1918, the program was recognized as a formal educational institution by the Canadian government and became a university.

 Classes were held in army camps and hospitals throughout France and Britain.
 They ranged from self-study and hands-on training to study groups and formal lectures.

 Students could fill any gap in their skill set, from learning to how read to university-level courses.
 Credits earned could be applied to any educational institution back home.